jsummers1221/AlternativeVotingSystemsThesis/README.md

 5. Click "Calculate Results" when you are done.

 If you want:
-You don't have to enter choices for all the candidates.
+* You don't have to enter choices for all the candidates.
-You can assign a 2nd choice and not assign a 3rd.
+* You can assign a 2nd choice and not assign a 3rd.
-You can enter no choices at all and skip this part by clicking "Calculate Results."
+* You can enter no choices at all and skip this part by clicking "Calculate Results."

 # Viewing the Results
-Here you can see the results of both simulated elections.
+Here you can see the results of both simulated elections. <br>
-Each round of the Ranked Voting algorithm:
+The Ranked Voting algorithm requires that a candidate have over 50% of the vote to win.
+Each round:
 1. Checks for a winner (> 50%).
 2. If no winner, eliminates the lowest candidate and gives their votes to their next choice if possible.

+The FPTP algorithm simply declares the candidate with the most votes as the winner, even if they have less than 50% of the vote.